 Informed Choice – Women are the primary decision makers in their pregnancy and birth.
 Part of our role is to facilitate informed choice by providing clients with the information needed to make informed choices.

 How are midwives trained and regulated?
-Registered midwives complete a four-year university degree through the Ontario Midwifery Education Program (offered at three Ontario universities).
+Registered midwives complete a four-year university degree through the Ontario Midwifery Education Program (offered at two Ontario universities).
 If a midwife has been trained outside of Canada, she completes the International Midwifery Pre-Registration Program, offered through Ryerson University.
 Once a midwife has completed her training, she is licensed by the College of Midwives of Ontario.
 Newly registered midwives are required to complete a mentorship year with an experienced midwife.
 Another option available to Aboriginal midwives in Ontario is the four-year Aboriginal Midwifery Training Program at Tsi Non:we Ionnakeratstha Ona:grahsta’ Maternal and Child Centre on Six Nations of the Grand River territory.

 What happens at a prenatal appointment?
 During regularly scheduled visits to the midwifery clinic you can expect to receive the same health care as you might expect from a doctor or nurse practitioner.
 Midwives provide physical examinations and assessments, support and information.
 Appointments are on average 30 minutes long.
 Prenatal visits are usually once a month for the first 28 weeks, every two weeks until 36 weeks and then once a week until your baby is born.
 Most women will see their midwife 11-12 times before they go into labour.

 Can I have a home birth or hospital birth with a midwife?
 Yes.
 Midwives provide the option of a home or hospital birth.
 About one in four clients in midwifery care choose a home birth in Ontario.
 In our community, the home birth rate tends to be higher than the provincial average.
-Our Kemptville clinic clients also have the option of giving birth at the Ottawa Birth and Wellness Centre.

 Can midwives order the same kinds of tests as doctors?
 Yes.
 Midwives can order all routine prenatal testing including ultrasound and genetic screening, as well as standard laboratory and diagnostic tests.
 Midwives discuss the results with clients and provide information and follow-up.